marcopaglio/BookingApp/README.md

 Now Docker can use the X server.

 > N.B: When you finish with Docker, it is highly recommanded to remove its access to the X display server by running `xhost -local:<DOCKER_NET>` e.g: `xhost -local:docker0`.

+### Windows

+Windows cannot rely on a default X server environment, but the solution could be the Windows Subsystem for Linux GUI (WSLg), necessary to run Docker in Linux containers and provided for Windows 10 (Build 19041 or later) and 11.<br>

+To use WSLg, just install the last version of WSL from the [Microsoft Store](https://aka.ms/wslstorepage) or update it if a previous version is already installed throught `wsl --update`.

+> N.B: If Docker was open you may need to restart it after WSL update.

+Once done, Docker can already use the X server without any modify on access control.